charlieheslington/jabbourianjs/README.md

 * Avoid statements with sweeping categorical adverbs like 'always', 'never', 'any', 'every', 'all' and 'none'.They may undermine the credibility of an entire report if a reader can disprove one of them
 * Avoid weak verbs 'be', 'have', 'can, or 'do'.
 Use verbs that describestate and action
 * Do not use 'could', 'would', or 'should' .Use 'must' or 'shall' to describe a requirement
+* Note that 'no' equals zero, and that zero is singular.
+'No computer left behind' is correct.
+'No computers left behind' is incorrect
+* Use quantitative adverbs like 'few', 'some', 'many',and 'most' with care.
+They refer to plurality any way you count them.
+'Most' equals at least 50 percent

 ## Status
 Project is: _in progress_